jasonterando/S3BufferedUpload/README.md

 The stream will buffer data (based upon the **bufferCapacity** value) and then dump the buffer once **minSendThreshold** is reached.
 This should help performance and mitigate "backflow" problems.
 You can manipulate these values when creating the stream to tune performance.
 You can call the **Flush** method to flush the buffer to S3 at any time.

-> **Always be sure to Close or Dispose of this tream when done with it to automatically flush any buffered contents.**
+> **Always be sure to Close or Dispose of this stream when done with it to automatically flush any buffered contents.**

 #### Thread Safety

-A sempahore-baesd locker is set up for each stream to make it as thread-safe as possible, which also makes the calls non-rentrant.
+A semaphore-based locker is set up for each stream to make it as thread-safe as possible, which also makes the calls non re-entrant.
 Basically, don't write to the same stream from different threads.
-(Note: didn't used Mutex because of numerous inferences that it wasn't safe to use with async-style mechanisms).
+(Note: didn't used Mutex because of numerous inferences that it was not safe to use with async-style mechanisms).

 ## Testing